-John Fidlar had purchased his land at Lot 14, Conc 5, Marmora Township (Fidlar's Glen, off the Beaver Creek Rd) in January 1868 from John Bell for $300.00 with a $200.00 mortgage.
-Hesettled therewith his wife, Elizabeth St. Harry. (born in 1810) and they had five children.
+On Feb 4, 1867, John Fidlar received a Crown Patent to all of Lot 15, Concession 5, in the Township of Marmora.
+Thereafter, in January of 1868 he had purchased Lot 14, Conc 5, (now known as Fidlar's Glen, off the Beaver Creek Rd) from John Bell for $300.00 with a $200.00 mortgage.
+He settled there with his wife, Elizabeth St. Harry. (born in 1810) and they had five children.

 Janet Irvine Fidlar Birth 13 Sep 1841 in Tynemouth, Northumberland, United Kingdom Death 14 Feb 1910 in Bruce Mines, Bruce Co., Ontario, Canada.
 Janet married William Inkster in Marmora Township in 1870